-Generally speaking wild yeast has a lower capacity for fermentation than cultured yeast, so it reaches an ABV of 15% at most.
-To take advantage of this characteristic, the collaboration produced a modern sake with a lower alcohol content.
+Generally speaking, wild yeast has a lower capacity for fermentation than cultured yeast, so products brewed with wild yeast reach an ABV of 15% at most.
+To take advantage of this characteristic, the collaboration produced a modern sake with lower alcohol content.

-This yeast does not inherit the double cherry tree blossom aroma, but instead moromi releases a sweet, gorgeous vanilla.
-Finally it turns into a smoky, almost whiskey-like,, unique aroma.
-Additionally it creates succinic acid (which gives the sake body) and malic acid (which brings freshness with acidity).
-Thus the sake created using this yeast has a well-balanced body with refreshing acidity.
+This yeast does not inherit the double cherry tree blossom aroma, but instead moromi releases a sweet, gorgeous vanilla-like scent.
+Finally, it turns into a smoky, almost whiskey-like, unique aroma.
+Additionally, it creates succinic acid (which gives the sake body) and malic acid (which brings freshness with acidity).
+Thus, the sake created using this yeast has a well-balanced body with refreshing acidity.
 Sake using this yeast was launched in May 2009 and is sold locally.

 Another NPIID project was to produce sake using Yamanokami (named after a local ruin by a chief priest of the shrine) yeast taken from the bamboo lily in Ōmiwa shrine which is dedicated to the god of sake and is admired by sake breweries throughout Japan.
 This yeast called was cultured after a selection of 113 samples was taken from eight different areas within Ōmiwa shrine grounds.

-This yeast has a higher productivity of alcohol (over 17% ABV), malic acid and isoamyl alcohol (one of the aroma sources of sake).
-Unlike most yeast strains, which have similar characteristics from existing yeast, Yamanokami differs from all yeast registered with the Brewing Society of Japan.
+This yeast has higher productivity of alcohol (over 17% ABV), malic acid, and isoamyl alcohol (one of the aroma sources of sake).
+Unlike most yeast strains, which have similar characteristics to existing yeast, Yamanokami differs from all yeast registered with the Brewing Society of Japan.